metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 Exactly X entities MUST participate in the generation process, where X is the total number of key shares to be generated.
 Every participant generates one unique share.

-The participants MUST be able to communicate over authenticated, point-to-point channels.
+The participants MUST be able to communicate over private, authenticated, point-to-point channels.

 ### Security Considerations

 - Every participant MUST be operated by different personnel.
 No personnel member should have access to more than one participant, limiting the impact of insider threats.
-- All accesses to key shares by personnel MUST be logged in a tamper-proof, auditable system that is immutable for any individual or supervisory entity involved with the distributed key.
-This prevents undetected key compromising or deletion.
+- All accesses to key shares by personnel SHOULD be logged in a tamper-proof, auditable system that is immutable for any individual or supervisory entity involved with the distributed key.
+This prevents undetected key compromise or deletion.

 ### Orchestration

-An entity - one of the participants or a separate component, centralized or distributed - MUST act as the orchestrator of the process.
+An entity - one of the participants or a separate component, potentially a smart contract - MUST act as the orchestrator of the process.
 While its implementation is outside the scope of this document, its responsibilities include:

 - Initiating the protocol and setting key generation parameters
 - Selecting and coordinating the participants
 - Managing the steps of the protocol other than the partial secrets exchange between participants
 - Determining the success or failure of the generation process, and identifying any misbehaving participants when possible

+The algorithms described in this document are designed to enable the orchestrator role to be efficiently fulfilled by blockchain smart contracts that offload most verification procedures to zero-knowledge circuits.
+A prototype implementation of such circuits is available at https://github.com/metacraft-labs/dvt-circuits.

 ## Generation sequence